Skip to main content

 3 mentions Positive Neutral Negative

-The game lacks a traditional soundtrack, which has drawn criticism, but it compensates with effective ambient sounds that enhance the exploration experience.
-Overall, the absence of music is noted as a significant drawback, alongside dated graphics and a poor user interface.
+The game lacks a traditional soundtrack, featuring no music at all, which some users see as a drawback.
+However, it compensates with effective ambient sounds that enhance the exploration experience.

-• “Geneforge features rather dated graphics and no soundtrack, though.”
+• “Geneforge features rather dated graphics and no soundtrack.”

 • “Despite lacking a soundtrack, the game makes up for it with some great ambient sounds while exploring.”